Tony Visconti: Production

 In 2007 and 2008, Visconti was very active in the studio with Beninese singer Angélique Kidjo, producing her Grammy-winning album Djin Djin, which included guest artists Alicia Keys, Peter Gabriel, Joss Stone, Josh Groban, and Carlos Santana.
 He has also produced and mixed two albums at Saint Claire Recording Studio in Lexington, Kentucky: The Bright Lights of America by Pittsburgh punk band Anti-Flag and Alejandro Escovedo's album Real Animal, released in June 2008.
 He produced Le Vent De L'Hiver by French artist Raphael in Paris and New York.
 He produced and mixed the Kristeen Young album Music for Strippers, Hookers, and the Odd On-Looker, released in 2009, and arranged the Fall Out Boy album Folie à Deux.
 2010 marked the release of Richard Barone's Visconti-produced Glow album, which includes five songs co-written with Barone and a remake of T. Rex's "Girl"; he also played bass, guitar, synth, and Stylophone on the album and performed live in concert with Barone on numerous occasions.

 Visconti produced the 2013 David Bowie album The Next Day and remixed and remastered both The Slider anniversary box set and Electric Warrior 40th-anniversary box set by T. Rex.
 In 2013, he produced Solar Secrets by Capsula.

 In 2014, Visconti produced and arranged several tracks on Marc Almond's album The Dancing Marquis.
 Almond had wanted to work with Visconti since hearing some of Visconti's earliest production work with T-Rex and David Bowie, stating, "It was a dream to work with Tony".

 From 2016 to 2023, Visconti was a jury member of the ANCHOR-Award, linked to the Reeperbahn Festival.

 In 2018, Visconti produced Evil Spirits for The Damned, their first album in ten years.
 He also produced, sang, and played recorder on Merrie Land, the second album by The Good, the Bad & the Queen (2018).

 In 2019, Visconti produced the song "The Dragon Cries" with Band-Maid vocalists Miku Kobato and Saiki Atsumi.
 The track was released on Band-Maid's 2019 release Conqueror.

 Visconti served as music producer on the 2022 film Moonage Daydream, a documentary about Bowie written, produced, directed, and edited by Brett Morgen.

 Personal life

 After divorcing his first wife, Siegrid, Visconti married Welsh folk singer Mary Hopkin in 1971; they divorced in 1981.
-The pair have two children, musicians Jessica Lee Morgan and Morgan Visconti.
+The pair have two children, including musician Jessica Lee Morgan.
 In 1989, he married his third wife, May Pang; they had two children before they divorced in 2000.
 Visconti currently lives with his girlfriend of 20 years, musician Kristeen Young.